 - minimising planned outages for critical works, and providing as much notice as possible to assist households and businesses during any outage

-Hardship support for energy, water and rates Media release
+Hardship support for energy, water and rates The Honourable Prime Minister of Australia, Scott Morrison, media release 9 April 2020

 Statement of Expectations of energy businesses - protecting consumers and the energy market during COVID-19 Australian Energy Regulator